 The Earth and the Moon

-called moons Our Earth has one moon.
-It moves
+• Our Earth has one moon.

-in an orbit round the Earth.
-It is held in this orbit by the pull of Earth's Gravity.
-It goes around the Earth in an anti-clockwise direction.
-The Earth also spins in an anti-clockwise direction at the same time from west to east.
-It takes one lunar
+• The Earth also spins in an anti-clockwise direction at the same time from west to east.

-times of the month, changes its shape.
-It has phases.
+• It looks different at different times of the month, changes its shape.

-days apart.
+• It has phases.
+The phases are about 4 days apart.
 See animation and diagram below.

 What is it like on the Moon- click here?